Q: How will high performance schools help me educate students?

 Q: Have you completed the criteria for green rehabilitation of school buildings instead of the criteria for new buildings?

-The newest editions of CA-CHPS, TX-CHPS, CO-CHPS, NY-CHPS, HI-CHPS and MA-CHPS includes a "major modernization" and new building scorecard.
+The newest editions of US-CHPS, CA-CHPS, NE-CHPS, TX-CHPS, NY-CHPS, HI-CHPS and more include a "major modernization" and new building scorecard.